gvegayon/appliedsnar/docs/part-01-07-egonets.md

   geom_histogram() +
   labs(x = "Time in minutes", y = "Count") +
   labs(title = "Total time spent by egos")
-## Don't know how to automatically pick scale for object of type difftime.
+## Don't know how to automatically pick scale for object of type <difftime>.
 Defaulting to continuous.
 ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.
 ```